secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 1. percentage of mentor/mentee pairs who meet consistently on a bi-weekly basis, with a goal of 95% completion
 1. attendance to live training sessions, with a goal of 95% attendance
-1. engagement during live training sessions
+1. quality of feedback of the program from both the mentor and mentee perspective
-1. overall feedback of the program from both the mentor and mentee perspective
+1. percentage of mentee goal achieved during mentorship, as reported by mentees with a goal of at least 50% of goal achieved
-1. mentor and mentee career development at GitLab after program conclusion
+1. mentor and mentee career development at GitLab after program conclusion including rates of promotion, transfer, and retention

 ## FAQ